Autism spectrum condition

 - interacting or playing

-- their behaviour - they may become overwhelmed and display behaviours that you find very challenging
+- their behaviour - they may become overwhelmed, dysregulated and display distressed behaviours that you find very challenging

-- sensory issues - they may be over or under-sensitive to things such as touch, sounds, smells, tastes, colours or light.
+- sensory differences - they may be over-or-under sensitive to one or more senses e.g. touch, sound, smell, taste, colours or light.